hg-mirrors/pypy_stmgc/gcc-seg-gs/README.txt

 compile the standard gcc.
 Of course, it is likely that gcc 6.1 will soon be available from your Linux distribution directly.

-Note that with gcc 6.1, you no longer need gcc-5.1.0-patch.diff, and you should not need the "-fno-*" options either (but we didn't check that yet).
+Note that with gcc 6.1, you no longer need gcc-5.1.0-patch.diff, but you still need the "-fno-*" options.